 The course curriculum, which has been developed in consultation with a number of experienced French immersion teachers, has been tailored to meet the specific needs of French Second Language learners.
 It involves the students learning to communicate effectively in French while simultaneously paying increased attention to the quality of language in all four main language skills (speaking, listening, reading, writing).

 How They Work:

-These classes are offered all year round for a 10-week semester and each class runs for 90 minutes a week as well as independent work assignments weekly.
+These classes are offered all year round during either 10 or 15 week semesters, and each class runs for 90 minutes a week as well as independent work assignments weekly.

 The students will benefit from the small class size, discussions on topics highly relevant to children and teens and instruction with efficient constructive feedback provided by a French native speaker and highly-experienced FSL professors.

 The program may culminate with a DELF assessment and certification for those students who have achieved the appropriate level (done by an external certification organization).

 Sessions 1 and 2 for each level (eg: B1.1 and B1.2) are not progressive and can be taken in any order.
 The Final session for each level (eg: B1-Final) can only be attended upon recommendation from our professors and represent the final session for that level and preparation to the next level.